abprash/personal_guidelines/NoSQL.md

 	1. It stores info as documents.
 What format should the document be is a natural question?
   	2. It can be in JSON or XML.
   	3. So, we can query the DB so that it actually extracts these fields from the JSON docs.

+3. Column family DB
+	1. There is a unique row ID for one particular object which identifies the entire obj.
+Then for each fields, there are column IDs.
+Each of the column IDs correspond to different fields of the object.
+	2. <Should read more>

+### Wow!
+Seems like NoSQL is awesome. but is it though??
+1. When objects are simply retrieved as such, it is no problem to scale and clusterize.
+Are there any problems with this approach?
+2. yes there are a few problems.
+NoSQL uses an aggregate style which is mapped on storage.
+Eg. The objects are usually stored per user basis. like, all the orders, invoices, products and history are stored as belonging to one person.
+3. The problem arises when, we want to do an analysis of all the orders of the users - like - determining the orders cost done this year and last year.